DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 CBConstants->Animate        = m_Animate;
 ```

-We use `ExtractViewFrustumPlanesFromMatrix()` to calculate the view frustum planes from the view-projection matrix.
+We also use `ExtractViewFrustumPlanesFromMatrix()` function to calculate the view frustum planes from the
-Notice that the planes are not normalized and we need to normalize them to use for sphere culling.
+view-projection matrix.
+Notice that the planes are not normalized and we need to normalize them to use for
-The normalized plane normals are written into the constant buffer as well:
+sphere culling.
+The resulting plane attributes are written into the constant buffer as well:

 ```cpp
 ViewFrustum Frustum;